mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 - That's expensive.
 - If all we care about is not loosing data, data requirements are just triple replication of change log data in some form. with three unique columns, have this via re-partitioning automatically.
     - It would be possible to make this work, but it'd be substantially more complex to implement.

+no unique column is special - which is 'primary' depends on request.